Duck Breast with Cherry Port Wine Sauce

 How It All Came Together

 I didn’t really plan the dish.
-I scored the skin, threw the breasts uncovered in the fridge to dry age for 48 hours.
+I scored the skin, salted the breasts hard, and threw them uncovered in the fridge to dry-brine for 48 hours.
 That’s my move for skin that actually shatters.
 Then I just kind of let the rest figure itself out.
-Cold pan, fat rendering, shallots, port, cherries, stock, butter.
+Cold pan, fat rendering, shallots, port, cherries, stock, balsamic, butter, honey off the heat.
+Last two minutes I dropped in a couple crushed garlic cloves and a couple sprigs of thyme and basted everything with the rendered fat.
 The carrot puree happened because I had a bag of farmers market carrots that needed to get used up and I thought, why not.
 Roasted them off, blended them with a little butter and cream, and honestly it ended up being the thing that tied the whole plate together.
 That sweetness under the duck with the tart cherry sauce on top.
 It just worked.

 When I brought it to the table she stopped talking mid-sentence and just stared at the plate.
 Her husband laughed.
 That’s the whole reason I do this job.